Pradumnasaraf/gencli/README.md

 #### Usage

 Once installed, you can use the `gencli` CLI command.
 To confirm installation, type `gencli` at the command line.
+All the CLI config (like current GenAI Model, etc) is store in `~/.gencli` directory.

 GenCLI uses the Google Gemini API, so you need to set the API key.
 To get the API key (It's FREE), visit [here](https://aistudio.google.com/app/apikey?_gl=1*1n5ijhw*_ga*MTQxNDQ2MjcyNi4xNzE5MDU4OTE0*_ga_P1DBVKWT6V*MTcxOTkzNTQzOC4zLjEuMTcxOTkzNTQ3My4yNS4wLjEzODczMjU2OA) and set it in the environment variable `GEMINI_API_KEY`: